 So get yourself out there and coach.
 Sure, do pro bono or reduced fee work to begin with, but once you see clients getting results, understand you may well be better than you give yourself credit for.

 Being successful as a Life Coach is time-consuming and requires a lot of tenacity and drive because of the massive levels of competition.

 However, it’s actually not that hard and if you’re holding back it’s probably because of false objections like those above rather than real reasons.

-I have just wrote a post for the Coach the Life Coach site called, ‘Life Coaches: 10 Bad Reasons For Not Starting A Practice’.
+I have just written a blog post for The Fully Booked Coach called, ‘Life Coaches: 10 Bad Reasons For Not Starting A Practice’.

 After I finished editing the post I realized that some of these reasons don’t just apply to new Life Coaches, but to coaches already operating.